yashranjan1/calculator-app/README.md

 # Calculator app

-This is a simple calculator app I create.
+This is a simple calculator app I created.
 Clone the repository and run index.html to use it